ava-labs/teleporter/README.md

 # Avalanche Interchain Token Transfer (ICTT)

-## Audits
-Some contracts in this repository have been audited.
-The `main` branch may contain unaudited code.
-Please check [here](./audits/README.md) for which versions of each contract have been audited.
-DO NOT USE UN-AUDITED CODE IN PRODUCTION!

-## Upgradeability

-The avalanche-interchain-token-transfer contracts are non-upgradeable and cannot be changed once it is deployed.
-This provides immutability to the contracts, and ensures that the contract's behavior at each address is unchanging.

 ## Overview

 Avalanche Interchain Token Transfer (ICTT) is an application that allows users to transfer tokens between Subnets.
 The implementation is a set of smart contracts that are deployed across multiple Subnets, and leverages [Teleporter](https://github.com/ava-labs/teleporter) for cross-chain communication.